Kannur Assembly constituency: History

-For the first election conducted to the Kerala Legislative Assembly in 1957, the Kannur city had two Assembly Constituencies - Cannanore-I and Cannanore - II.
-Following the 1965 delimitation, Cannanore - I Constituency was renamed as Kannur while Cannanore - II was replaced by newly formed Edakkad constituency.
+For the first election conducted to the Kerala Legislative Assembly in 1957, Kannur city had two Assembly constituencies - Cannanore-I and Cannanore-II.
+Following the 1965 delimitation, Cannanore-I Assembly constituency was renamed to Kannur while Cannanore-II was replaced by the newly formed Edakkad Assembly constituency.

-In the 2008 delimitation of constituencies, a major portion of the erstwhile Kannur Assembly Constituency was replaced in Azhikode constituency.
-Edakkad constituency became defunct in 2011.
-A major portion of the erstwhile Edakkad constituency is now a part of the Kannur constituency.
-Currently, the Kannur Municipal Corporation has two assembly constituencies - Kannur and Azhikode.
+In the 2008 delimitation of constituencies, a major portion of the erstwhile Kannur Assembly constituency was replaced by Azhikode Assembly constituency.
+Edakkad Assembly constituency became defunct in 2011.
+A major portion of the erstwhile Edakkad Assembly constituency is now a part of Kannur Assembly constituency.
+Currently, the Kannur Municipal Corporation has two assembly constituencies: Kannur and Azhikode.

-Local Self Governed Segments
+Local self-governed segments

-Kannur Niyamasabha constituency is composed of the following local self governed segments:
+Kannur Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

 The following list contains all members of the Kerala Legislative Assembly who have represented the constituency: